As the market for buying parts & accessories grows, it makes sense that the ways to sell online will grow, too.

 Confused shoppers do not turn into customers!

 Your website must be clean and easy to navigate for everyday parts shoppers.
-If it’s difficult for parts shoppers to find the part they need, they’ll get frustrated and leave.
+If it’s difficult for parts shoppers to search, they’ll get frustrated and leave.

-No matter how great an eCommerce platform’s back end tools are, if you can’t make sales then the tools mean nothing.
+No matter how great an eCommerce platform’s back end tools are, you can't sell to confused or frustrated customers.
 When you first start asking to parts eCommerce solutions, ask them what about the average conversion rate on the websites they power.

-In order to test this for yourself, browse through some parts websites powered by the solution.
+To test this yourself, browse through some parts websites powered by the solution.
 Pick a part that you want to “buy,” and then go through the process of finding it and adding it to your cart.

 4. Accurate and flexible OEM catalog